Château de Beauregard, Loire Valley: History

 Most of the château was built around 1545, when it was bought by Jean du Thiers, Lord of Menars, and Secretary of State to Henri II.
 The commissioned interior included frescoes on the fireplace of the royal chamber, which have survived.
 In the Great Gallery there is a fireplace in Italian style from this period.
 However its main feature was commissioned by Paul Ardier, Comptroller of Wars and Treasurer, who bought the château in 1617.
 He added further interior decorations over the next few decades, including a gallery of portraits.

 The château is built on the edge of the Russy Forest.

 The ruins of a chapel, prior to the fifteenth century, are still visible in the park.
 It shows, in stone, shell of the pilgrims of Saint Jacques de Compostela and the motto of the crusaders "God wills it."

 The original manor house was built in the late fifteenth century by the family Doulcet.
-Jean Doulcet, Master of the House of Coins of Charles, Duke of Orleans.
+Jean Doulcet, Master of the House of Coins of Charles, Duke of Orléans.
 In 1495, Charles' son Louis of Orleans (future Louis XII), erected in the land of Beauregard lordship, was authorized by Edict build a dovecote.

 The son of John Doulcet Francis, Master of the House of Deniers of Louis XII, was dismissed for defrauding the Crown during the Italian campaigns, and Beauregard then confiscated and incorporated into the royal domain.

 In 1521, Francis I, who used until the château as a hunting rendezvous, offered it to his uncle René de Savoie, who died at the Battle of Pavia in 1525, and the area fell to his widow.

 In 1545, at a price of 2000 gold crowns, the estate was purchased by John Thier, Secretary of State for Finance for Henry II and a great humanist, protector of poets Joachim du Bellay and Pierre de Ronsard.

 Jean Thier was the real builder of the château.
 He incorporated the old house into the new building, built in the Renaissance style, the central gallery that connected the two residential building body.
 The architect is unknown.
 From 1553, Jean du Thier appealed to many foreign artists who were working for King Henry II to undertake the interior decoration.
 The painter Niccolò dell'Abbate decorated with frescoes in the destruction of the north wing of the 19th century.

 Joiner King Francisque Scibec Carpi carved woodwork of the study, the Cabinet of Bells.
 At the foot of the windows of the south wing, Jean du Thier created a typical Renaissance garden, strictly scheduled.
 He presented collections of rare plants meet the owner of the botanical tastes.